syhmiii/EasyNavigate/README.md

 This project will consist of features listed below -

-### *1. Generate Words*
+ 1. ### *Generate Words*
-    This feature will be able to generate random words for the users to use them in a game where they will learn the meanings and pronounciation of it.
+     - This feature will be able to generate random words for the users to use them in a game where they will learn the meanings and pronounciation of it.

 2.
 ## **Testing**

 This project will consist of activities/exercises listed below -
-### *1. Word Fishing*
+1. ### *Word Fishing*
-    A simple game where users have to pick a word that they have to pronounce later on.
+     - A simple game where users have to randomly generate a word that they have to pronounce later on.
 The game then will display the meanings and showcase the pronounciation.
-This feature is very
+This feature is very beneficial for teacher/parents to introduce it to their students/children for a relaxed experience education the younger ones.

 ## **Technologies**
-- ### JavaScript (JS)
+- #### JavaScript (JS)
-- ### Cascading Styles Sheet (CSS)
+- #### Cascading Styles Sheet (CSS)
-- ### Hyper Text Markup Language (HTML)
+- #### Hyper Text Markup Language (HTML)